Azure/typespec-azure/.chronus/changes/add-resource-type-2024-6-31-14-6-51.md

   - "@azure-tools/typespec-azure-resource-manager"
 ---

-Add `resourceType` scalar, and changed some properties to be resourceType instead of string
+Add `armResourceType` scalar, and changed some properties to be `armResourceType` instead of string